Monterroso/TikAndTok/docs/architecture.md

 # Application Architecture Overview

-This document outlines the overall structure and design of our D&D TikTok clone application.
+This document outlines the overall structure and design of our technical showcase video platform.
 It is intended to provide a clear view of the project organization, the responsibilities of each component, and the architectural patterns we follow.
-This overview will help everyone—developers and AI assistants alike—understand how the project is organized.

 ## Project Purpose

-Our D&D TikTok clone is a Flutter application using Firebase as its backend.
-It centers on the consumer journey for tabletop roleplaying game enthusiasts.
-The app allows users to browse, watch, and interact with videos related to Dungeons & Dragons and other tabletop RPGs.
+Our platform is a Flutter application using Firebase as its backend, centered on enabling developers to showcase their technical implementations through short-form videos.
+The app allows users to browse, watch, and interact with videos demonstrating various technical solutions, frameworks, and architectural patterns.

 ## Directory Structure